 CBD has been shown to help shorten and soften symptoms of anxiety, depression, and psychosis, and seems to enhance synaptic plasticity (which is what keeps your brain adaptable) and increase neurogenesis (the process by which your brain forms new neurons).

 I mentioned previously that medical marijuana is often prescribed to cancer patients.
 This is often primarily so that the patient can take advantage of cannabis’ appetite-enhancing and pain management effects.
 However, cannabinoids have also been shown to reduce the speed at which tumors grow.

-CBD also shows promise as a treatment for post-traumatic stress disorder.
+The compound also shows promise as a treatment for post-traumatic stress disorder.
 One of PTSD’s most common symptoms is chronic anxiety, which gets worse in stressful environments.
 CBD’s anxiolytic (anti-anxiety) effects can decrease the intensity of this anxiety, which can make the disorder more manageable and allow PTSD sufferers to move back toward normalcy more quickly.
 In 2008, scientists proposed that certain chronic health problems might be caused by an underlying deficiency in certain endocannabinoids.
 If that turns out to be the case, cannabis-sourced phytocannabinoids (cannabinoids that come from plants) like CBD could be used like vitamins to replace the endocannabinoids that we lack.

 The endocannabinoid system is spread throughout almost the entirety of the human body.
 Given it’s the ability to increase bonding of cannabinoids to CB receptors and to counteract the cannabinoids that reduce CB receptors’ ability to function efficiently, it seems plausible that CBD could provide a whole host of benefits.
 We certainly don’t know everything yet.
 But, if current trends in research continue, it won’t be too much longer before we have a near-complete picture.